spinesme/sshkit_formatter_jenkins/README.md

 # SSHKitFormatterJenkins

-SSHKit formatter for our Jenkins
+SSHKit friendly formatter for our Jenkins

 ## Installation